 Naga Panchami (Sanskrit: नाग पंचमी) is a traditional worship offered to serpents.
-It is offered on the fifth day of the bright half of Lunar month of Shravana (July/August), according to the Hindu calendar and this year it falls on the 24th/25th of July, 2020.
+It is offered on the fifth day of the bright half of Lunar month of Shravana (July/August), according to the Hindu calendar and this year it falls on the 21st August, 2023.

 The meaning of Naga is vast and enormous, and it is not just limited to snakes.
 The transformational forces operating outside and within us are all forms of Nagas.
 They are nothing but pure awareness.
 The most important is the Kundalini Shakti (coiled serpent) within us.
 So Naga Panchami is a day to honor these transformational forces and not just limited to the worship of snakes.